American Presidency Series

 • Federal Election Commission

-In 1975, Congress created the Federal Election Commission (FEC) to administer and enforce the Federal Election Campaign Act.
-This site includes data on campaign contributions to all candidates, along with maps that show where contributions originated.
+The Federal Election Commission is the independent regulatory agency charged with administering and enforcing the federal campaign finance law.
+This site includes data on campaign contributions to candidates, along with maps that show where contributions originated.

 • League of Women Voters of Philadelphia